-This October we're bringing back a special 'lean' edition of the challenge.
-No teams, just you - and your goals, badges, bragging rights, and prizes.
-It's the perfect chance to see if you can best your mark from February, set yourself a new challenge, or learn a new riding skill.
-Any ride you go on during October counts!
+In October 2017 we bought back a special 'lean' edition of the challenge.
+The Aotearoa mini Bike Challenge was the perfect chance for participants to see if they could best their mark from February 2017, set themselves a new challenge, or learn a new riding skill.

 The first, national Aotearoa Bike Challenge in February 2017 successfully encouraged more Kiwis to cycle, with more than 14,000 people from over 1000 organisations taking part, including almost 4000 new riders.